jameslnewell/xhr-mock/README.md

 //replace the real XHR object with the mock XHR object mock.setup();

-//create a mock response for all GET requests with the URL http://localhost/api/user mock.get('http://localhost/api/user', function(req, res) {
+//create a mock response for all POST requests with the URL http://localhost/api/user mock.post('http://localhost/api/user', function(req, res) {

   //return null;              //simulate an error
   //return res.timeout(true); //simulate a timeout